 - We placed a buy stop order according to the swing high formed above the SMA.
 We trailed the buy stop order down as new swing highs (black dotted lines) formed.
 Finally, the buy stop order at this price level was triggered.
 The most recent swing low (red dotted line) became our stop-loss level.

 - After our long entry, the daily chart printed two deep retracements down.
 However, the weekly SMA maintained its positive slope despite these retracements.
 This observation encouraged us to let our profits run.

-Losing Swing Trade – ICE Short Trade
+Example #2: Losing Short Trade

 - It was almost a month later that a swing low formed below the daily SMA.